htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

  CONDOREMAIL
     sets the e-mail address of the HTCondor administrator.
 Possible values are an e-mail address or the empty string "".
- HOSTALLOWREAD
+ ALLOWREAD
-    is a list of host names that are allowed to issue READ commands to HTCondor daemons.
-This value should be set in accordance with the ``HOSTALLOW_READ`` :index:`HOSTALLOW_READ<single: HOSTALLOW_READ>` setting in the
+    is a list of names that are allowed to issue READ commands to HTCondor daemons.
+This value should be set in accordance with the ``ALLOW_READ`` :index:`ALLOW_READ` setting in the
     configuration file, as described in
     section \ `Security <../admin-manual/security.html>`__.
- HOSTALLOWWRITE
+ ALLOWWRITE
-    is a list of host names that are allowed to issue WRITE commands to HTCondor daemons.
-This value should be set in accordance with the ``HOSTALLOW_WRITE`` :index:`HOSTALLOW_WRITE<single: HOSTALLOW_WRITE>` setting in the
+    is a list of names that are allowed to issue WRITE commands to HTCondor daemons.
+This value should be set in accordance with the ``ALLOW_WRITE`` :index:`ALLOW_WRITE` setting in the
     configuration file, as described in
     section \ `Security <../admin-manual/security.html>`__.
- HOSTALLOWADMINISTRATOR
+ ALLOWADMINISTRATOR
-    is a list of host names that are allowed to issue ADMINISTRATOR commands to HTCondor daemons.
-This value should be set in accordance with the ``HOSTALLOW_ADMINISTRATOR``
+    is a list of names that are allowed to issue ADMINISTRATOR commands to HTCondor daemons.
+This value should be set in accordance with the ``ALLOW_ADMINISTRATOR`` :index:`ALLOW_ADMINISTRATOR` setting
-    :index:`HOSTALLOW_ADMINISTRATOR<single: HOSTALLOW_ADMINISTRATOR>` setting in the configuration
-    file, as described in
-    section \ `Security <../admin-manual/security.html>`__.
+    in the configuration file, as described in section \ `Security <../admin-manual/security.html>`__.
  INSTALLDIR
     defines the path to the directory where HTCondor will be installed.